 What we didn’t realise, and a fact I later found out and was gutted about, was there is a submarine exhibit in the form of USS Blueback, the submarine which took part in the filming of The Hunt for Red October film.
 I was truly gutted we’d missed it.
 There were other exhibition halls we didn’t get to visit, and I would love to return to OMSI in the future to explore more of this great museum.

-Where to eat with kids in Portland
+Where to eat in Portland Oregon with toddler

 We were given a few recommendations for eateries to visit while in the city, but we only managed to visit two.
 We had breakfast during our last day at a fab little place called Mother’s Bistro and Bar.
 Located in Downtown Portland, we had the most amazing egg-based breakfasts.
 Even the boy enjoyed his breakfast.
 It was quite busy on this particular Friday morning as there was a visiting ice hockey or American football team in town and they all seemed to be eating at Mother’s Bistro.
 But we didn’t have long to wait,and the food was tasty.
 Just be warned, it’s not the cheapest breakfast you’ll have.